lizhanmit/learning-notes/spark-note/spark-note.md

 There is a **BlockManager** storage module in **Executor**, which uses both RAM and disk as storage devices in order to reduce IO overhead effectively.

 When executing an application, Driver will apply resources from Cluster Manager, start up Executors, send program code and files to Executors, and then execute Tasks on Executors.

 ![spark-architecture-3.png](img/spark-architecture-3.png)

 ---

 ### Cluster Resource Manager

 - Standalone
 - Yarn
 - Mesos
 - Kubernetes

 Spark build-in cluster resource manager (standalone) is not easy to use. **DO NOT** use it generally.

 Mesos integrates with Spark better than Yarn.

 You can use Mesos and Yarn at the same time.
 Mesos is for **coarse-grained** management allocating resource to Docker, and then Yarn is for **fine-grained** management.

 ---

 ### RDD

 - A RDD (Resilient Distributed Dataset) is essentially a **read-only** partition record set.
 - Each RDD can be divided into multiple partitions.
 Each partition is a dataset fragment.
 Each partition can be stored on different nodes in the cluster. (parallel computing)

 #### Partitioning

 ##### Partitioning Rule

 - The number of partitions should be equal to the number or its integer multiple of CPU cores in the cluster as possible.
 - Each partition is generally between 100 - 200 MB.

 ##### Default Partition Number

 Configure default partition number through set the parameter `spark.default.parallelism`.

 - Local model: Number of CPU of local machine.
 If `local[N]` has been set, default partition number is N.
 - Mesos: 8.
 - Standalone or Yarn: Max value between number of CPU cores in the cluster and 2.

 ##### Manually Configure Partition

 RDD partitioning is automatic but can be done manually through programming.

 - When creating a RDD using `textFile()` or `parallelize()` methods, specify it.
 For example, `sc.textFile(<path>, <partitionNum>)`.
+  - By default, Spark creates one partition for each block of the file (blocks being 128MB by default in HDFS).
+  - You cannot have fewer partitions than blocks.
 - When getting a new RDD by transformation, invoke `repartition(<partitionNum>)` method.
 For example, `rdd2 = rdd1.repartition(4)`.
 4 partitions.
   - Check number of partitions: `rdd2.partitions.size`.

 ##### Stage Division & Dependencies

 - Narrow dependencies: The relationship between RDDs is 1 : 1 or many : 1.
 - Wide dependencies: The relationship between RDDs is 1 : many or many : many.

 Create a new stage when it comes across wide dependencies.